starchyunderscore/offensive-ps/method-1/README.md

 ```

 The included example runs a few Write-Output commands, then exits the powershell window.
 Ten seconds later, the calculator will pop up.

+What this could do instead of just opening the calculator:
+- Download an exe and run it
+- Download an exe and replace another exe with it, so that the next time that program is run it runs the payload
+- Copy all of a user's sensitive data to a folder, zip it, and send that zip to a server
+- Edit the startup of powershell to download and run a script, so that the attacker can run an updated info-stealer every time powershell is launched
+- Almost anything else you can think of

+Score:
+Versitility: 9/10 : can run almost anything
+Difficulty to spot 2/10 : easy to spot if you just read the script before running it.
+Overall: 11/20 : can do a lot, but only to people in the small intersection of needing to run something in powershell and not being tech savvy enough to take a cursory glance at the code